 Last year’s bench in the final round included two U.S. Court of Appeals judges, two U.S. District Court judges, and a former Supreme Court Justice.
 Earlier rounds are judged by experienced energy and environmental lawyers practicing in the region.

-Our competition has grown from 6 teams in 2011 to 24 teams in 2014, featuring competitors from throughout the country.
+Our competition has grown from six teams in 2011 to 20+ teams annually from throughout the country.
 Past finalists include teams from Duquesne, Texas Tech, North Dakota, Florida State, Kentucky, LSU and Louisville.
 Other past participants include teams from Maryland, Houston, Colorado, Wyoming, Oklahoma, Utah, Pittsburgh, American, Catholic, and Pace.

 Four Rounds of Preliminary Competition